Museum Replicas Ltd: History

-In 1985, Mr. Hank Reinhardt (American author, noted armorer and medieval weaponry authority) came together with Atlanta Cutlery Corp (ACC) founder Bill Adams to expand ACC knife offerings to affordable medieval swords and related historical weapons, armor and accessories.
-On a trip to Europe they discovered the Del Tin brothers in Italy producing exactly what they needed- historically researched and accurate swords, hand forged like the originals at a price that brought these into the realm of the affordable.
+In 1985, Hank Reinhardt (American author, armorer and medieval weaponry authority) came together with Atlanta Cutlery Corp (ACC) founder Bill Adams to expand ACC knife offerings to affordable medieval swords and related historical weapons, armor and accessories.
+On a trip to Europe they discovered the Del Tin brothers in Italy producing historically researched and accurate swords at prices that they considered relatively affordable.
 Over the next decade MRL focused on historical edged weapons like daggers, maces, axes, pole arms, helmets, armor, shields and period clothing.
-The firm produced quality replicas, many made and tested by Reinhardt himself.
+The firm produced various replicas, many made and tested by Reinhardt himself.
 In 1995 ACC founder Bill Adams eventually retired and the company was sold to its primary supplier of parts and blades - Windlass Steelcrafts - the largest sword maker in the world.

 Over the next two decades MRL established business partnerships with Studio Canal SA, Paramount, Warner Bros., Universal, 20th Century Fox, Disney, HBO, Starz, Lucasfilm, Sony, Marvel, DC, Gaming companies like Blizzard Entertainment, Ubisoft and popular authors like Robert Jorden, RR Martin and Brent Weeks.
 This foray into entertainment was a key catalyst for the widest selection of products made in the company's 30-year history.

 In 2011, Atlanta Cutlery Corp, acquired Marto, a leading European company in Toledo, Spain that manufactures decorative historical swords.